 Edcuated at Garbally College, Ballinasloe, I became involved in community activity when I came to live in Raheny in 1969 through participation in the local residents' association and as a voluntary worker and later a director with the Raheny and District Credit Union.

 I was first elected to Dublin City Council representing Labour in the Raheny area from 1979 when I won an extra seat for the party.
 From 2009 until my election to Dáil Éireann in 2011, I was a Councillor for the Donaghmede Electoral Area.

 As Lord Mayor of Dublin during 1991/1992 I played a leading role in Dublin’s year as European City of Culture; the launch of Temple Bar as a tourist centre for Dublin; and the celebration of Trinity College Dublin Quatercentenary, when I received an honorary degree from the college.

-I am is a strong proponent of reaching out to, and working with local communities.
+I am a strong proponent of reaching out to, and working with local communities.
 Prior to my election to the Dáil in 2011, I was Chairperson of the North Central Area Committee on Dublin City Council.
 I am, along with my Labour Councillor colleagues on Dublin City Council and Fingal County Council, dealing with the issue of the unfinished estates, and infrastructure, in the North Fringe area.
 I will now continue working on this from Dáil Éireann.